-Since 2007, with a total of 24 bills passed to date, The Immunization Partnership and it’s advocates have played a major role in influencing immunization legislation in Texas.
-Noteworthy bills that have been passed include:
+Since 2007, The Immunization Partnership and our advocates have played a major role in influencing immunization legislation in Texas.
+Noteworthy bills include:

 2009, 81st Legislative Session

 Meningococcal meningitis is a deadly disease that spreads by prolonged or close contact with an infected person.
-Senate Bill 819 states that first time college students are required to show a valid certificate of vaccination against bacterial meningitis.
+Senate Bill 819 requires first-time college students to show a valid certificate of vaccination against bacterial meningitis.
 In 2009, Texas became the first state in the country to require this vaccination for students who attend public, private, or independent institutions of higher education living in an on-campus dormitory.
 The Immunization Partnership worked with Patsy and Jamie Schanbaum to pass this bill, which is also known as the Jamie Schanbaum Act.

 2011, 82nd Legislative Session

-Senate Bill 1107 was formed in 2011 due to the passing of a Texas A&M University student named Nicolis “Nico” Williams from bacterial meningitis as well as updated recommendations by the Advisory Committee on Immunization Practices.
-The Texas meningococcal vaccine requirement was expanded to require meningitis vaccinations for all students entering college regardless of whether they lived on or off campus.
+Senate Bill 1107 resulted from the death of Texas A&M University student Nicolis “Nico” Williams from bacterial meningitis.
+The bill also as updated recommendations by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.
+The bill expanded Texas meningococcal vaccine requirement to require meningitis vaccinations for all students entering college regardless of whether they live.
 The law was renamed the Jamie Schanbaum Nicolas Williams Act.

 2013, 83rd Legislative Session